Mee6/Mee6-documentation/docs/Levels.md

 ![Level Bot Role](pics/levelbotrole.png)

-1) Locate your Roles and give Mee6 or your varient of "Bots" Role the permission `Manage Roles`
+1) Locate your Roles and give Mee6 or your variant of "Bots" Role the permission `Manage Roles`
 > Manage Roles is Required to allow Mee6 to apply the roles from rewards to the user.
 Mee6's Bot Role is Required to be higher than the roles it is applying to users.
 (Per Discord's newer "Role Hierarchy" System)